GermanGuy6969/Cheat-tuah/README.md

 2. Click "Find Word" to search for matching words
 3. View the entire dictionary with "View Dictionary"

+**Note:** Due to game restrictions, you cannot copy-paste words directly into the game.
+You'll need to type the words manually.

 ## Credits

 - Game created by [The-CodingSloth](https://github.com/The-CodingSloth/brainrot-games)